 Listed companies must also comply with certain disclosure requirements contained in the Listing Rules, the EU Market Abuse Regulation (MAR) (as implemented in July 2016) and the Takeover Rules.
-Pursuant to MAR, Irish listed companies are required to release inside information to the market without delay (except where limited circumstances exist for deferring such information).
-Under the MAR, companies are required to put systems in place to ensure both their initial and their ongoing compliance with market abuse legislation.
-The MAR also introduces more significant record-keeping and reporting obligations where market disclosure has been delayed.
+Pursuant to MAR, Irish listed companies are required to release inside information to the market without delay (except when limited circumstances exist for deferring this information).
+Under MAR, companies are required to put systems in place to ensure both their initial and their continuing compliance with market abuse legislation.
+MAR also introduces more significant record-keeping and reporting obligations when market disclosure has been delayed.

 iv Disclosure of share interests